 Caren uses wool and silk fibres in a ‘painterly’ way in order to create textural moody felt pieces that depict, landscapes, seascapes and floral designs.
 As well as felt, Caren works in other textile media including: Batiks, Silk Paintings, Hand Made Silk Paper pieces and Devore.

 Peter paints mostly in acrylics.
 His subjects range from Landscapes, Seascapes, Cityscapes and also figurative paintings of Cockle Pickers and Fishermen in Morecambe Bay.
 All are vibrant and full of texture, as well as being expressive.
 Peter enjoys interpreting the interplay of light in his work.

 Low Sizergh Barn artists

-We also have some local artists who feature year round and are a firm favourite with our tea room customers.
+We also have some local artists who feature year round and are a firm favourite with our customers.